cseelye/dev-environment/windows-setup.md

 ```
 If you see the help text for the wsl command, that means you have WSL already installed and can continue on.
 Otherwise, this command will download and install the default linux distro (Ubuntu).

 Reboot when the install is complete, and launch **Ubuntu** from the start menu to finish the configuration and create a user.
-Use the same username and password as your Windows install.
+Use the same username and password as your Windows install (not required but for your sanity).

-In a WSL terminal, create a wsl.conf file and enable file metadata (this makes commands like chmod work).
+Fresh WSL install on latest Win11 should have a /etc/wsl.conf already.
+In a WSL terminal, edit/create a wsl.conf file, make sure sytemd is enabled, and enable file metadata (this makes commands like chmod work).
 ```
 cat <<EOF | sudo tee /etc/wsl.conf
+[boot]
+systemd=true

 [automount]
 options = "metadata"
 EOF